 Of course, it is no good if you are not sending relevant content to the right people, which is why it is important that your email marketing lists are analysed and segmented based upon your users’ interests and demographics.

-This will mean that you are sending the right content to the right people and you know that they are going to have a higher chance of success in the medium to long-term and have a stronger return on investment.
+This will mean that you are sending the right content to the right people and you know that your campaigns are going to have a higher chance of success in the medium to long-term and have a stronger return on investment.